Home

 This Overview is an easy to use A-Z containing all you need to know about the different minerals necessary for your health.

-Macro-minerals are needed in larger doses (100g or more daily) whereas the micro-minerals are needed in smaller quantities (less than 100g daily).
-Micro-minerals, also known as trace- elements are needed in smaller doses as too much of these can be toxic to the body.
+Macro-minerals are needed in larger doses (100g or more daily) whereas trace elements (the micro variety) are needed in smaller quantities (less than 100g daily).
+Trace- elements are needed in smaller doses as too much of these can be toxic to the body.

 These nutrients make up approximately 4% to 5% of our total body weight.
 They are ingested either when they are located in other foods or separately as dietary supplements.
-Minerals can be obtained by eating foods originating from plants and animals, as they too require minerals to function.
-We can absorb the required vitamins and minerals on a daily basis, simply by eating a balanced diet.
-However, supplements can be taken to ensure sufficient quantities on minerals and vitamins.
+They can be obtained by eating foods originating from plants and animals, as they too require minerals to function.
+We can absorb the required amount on a daily basis, simply by eating a balanced diet.
+However, supplements can be taken to ensure sufficient quantities.
 These, as with any anti-aging supplement should be obtained from a reliable source, such as xtend-life supplements.

 TABLE OF CONTENTS